luca-s/mpi-master-slave/README.rst

 ::

+    I am  lucasca-desktop rank 1 (total 4)
+    I am  lucasca-desktop rank 2 (total 4)
     I am  lucasca-desktop rank 0 (total 4)
     I am  lucasca-desktop rank 3 (total 4)
-    I am  lucasca-desktop rank 2 (total 4)
-    I am  lucasca-desktop rank 1 (total 4)
+    Master: slave 2 is going to do task 0
-    Slave 3 is going to do task 0
+    Master: slave 3 is going to do task 1
-      Slave lucasca-desktop rank 3 executing "Do task" with "0" Slave 1 is going to do task 1
+      Slave lucasca-desktop rank 3 executing "Do task" with "1" Slave lucasca-desktop rank 2 executing "Do task" with "0"
+    Master: slave 1 is going to do task 2
+    Master: slave 2 finished is task and says "I completed my task (0)"
-    Slave 3 finished is task and says "I completed my task (0)" Slave lucasca-desktop rank 1 executing "Do task" with "1" Slave 2 is going to do task 2
+    Master: slave 3 finished is task and says "I completed my task (1)" Slave lucasca-desktop rank 1 executing "Do task" with "2" Slave lucasca-desktop rank 3 executing "Do task" with "4"
+    Master: slave 2 is going to do task 3
-    Slave 3 is going to do task 3
+    Master: slave 3 is going to do task 4
-      Slave lucasca-desktop rank 2 executing "Do task" with "2" Slave lucasca-desktop rank 3 executing "Do task" with "3" Slave 2 finished is task and says "I completed my task (2)" Slave 3 finished is task and says "I completed my task (3)" Slave 2 is going to do task 4
+      Slave lucasca-desktop rank 2 executing "Do task" with "3"
+    Master: slave 1 finished is task and says "I completed my task (2)"
+    Master: slave 3 finished is task and says "I completed my task (4)"
+    Master: slave 1 is going to do task 5
-    Slave 3 is going to do task 5
+    Master: slave 3 is going to do task 6
-      Slave lucasca-desktop rank 2 executing "Do task" with "4" Slave 1 finished is task and says "I completed my task (1)" Slave lucasca-desktop rank 3 executing "Do task" with "5" Slave 1 is going to do task 6
+      Slave lucasca-desktop rank 1 executing "Do task" with "5"
+    Master: slave 2 finished is task and says "I completed my task (3)" Slave lucasca-desktop rank 3 executing "Do task" with "6"
+    Master: slave 2 is going to do task 7
-      Slave lucasca-desktop rank 1 executing "Do task" with "6" Slave 2 finished is task and says "I completed my task (4)" Slave 3 finished is task and says "I completed my task (5)" Slave 2 is going to do task 7
+    Master: slave 1 finished is task and says "I completed my task (5)" Slave lucasca-desktop rank 2 executing "Do task" with "7"
+    Master: slave 3 finished is task and says "I completed my task (6)"
+    Master: slave 1 is going to do task 8
-    Slave 3 is going to do task 8
+    Master: slave 3 is going to do task 9
-    Slave 1 finished is task and says "I completed my task (6)" Slave lucasca-desktop rank 3 executing "Do task" with "8" Slave lucasca-desktop rank 2 executing "Do task" with "7" Slave 1 is going to do task 9
+    Master: slave 2 finished is task and says "I completed my task (7)" Slave lucasca-desktop rank 1 executing "Do task" with "8" Slave lucasca-desktop rank 3 executing "Do task" with "9"
-    Slave 2 finished is task and says "I completed my task (7)" Slave lucasca-desktop rank 1 executing "Do task" with "9" Slave 3 finished is task and says "I completed my task (8)" Slave 1 finished is task and says "I completed my task (9)" Task completed (rank 1)
+    Master: slave 3 finished is task and says "I completed my task (9)"
+    Master: slave 1 finished is task and says "I completed my task (8)" Task completed (rank 2)
     Task completed (rank 0)
-    Task completed (rank 2)
     Task completed (rank 3)
+    Task completed (rank 1)